ncsu-landscape-dynamics/pops-core/README.md

 ## Contributing

-This section is designed to clarify the branch structure of this repository and where new features and bug fixes should go.
+This section is designed to clarify the branch structure and versioning of this repository (and interface repositories) and general naming of new features and bug fix branches, especially those that are take longer to develope.

 ### Branch Structure